siiftun1857/istrolid-magnux-documents/modifiers.md

 The time of orb released from their pod become random.

+## random_machine_gun_spread
+> tags: gameplayImpact
+> info: Spread of Machine Gun are back random.

+Enable random spread for Machine Gun, which are disabled without this modifier.

+## random_sniper_gun_fire_interval
+> tags: gameplayImpact
+> info: Fire interval of Sniper Gun are back random.

+Enable random fire interval for Sniper Gun, which are disabled without this modifier.

+## sniper_gun_fire_no_move
+> tags: gameplayImpact
+> info: Standing still is required to fire Sniper Gun.

+Enable no movement requirement for Sniper Gun, which are disabled without this modifier.

 ## accurately_weapon_range
 > tags: gameplayImpact, recomputeUnitsRequired
 > info: Weapons will fire with their range become more accurate.